Monica, Your Travel Gal

 Currency exchange services are available from banks and resorts.
 Fees apply.

 ATMs are available at the Faa'a International Airport as well as banks in Papeete and the most touristy islands and areas.
-ATMs are probably the best exchange rate that you will find on the islands.
+ATMs will give the best exchange rate that you will find on the islands and I recommend visiting the ATM upon arrival at the Papeete airport.

 We recommend that visitors travel with a bit of cash as a precaution.
-Some small vendors only take cash.
+Some small vendors only take cash or will offer a poor exchange rate.